JasonGryp/LiivyaRPG/Redeems/Tail/Tail.md

 Accessory(?)
-Its a tail.
+It's a tail.
 A really fluffy tail.
-It cause from side to side.
+It goes from side to side.
 What do you want me to say.
-Its a tail. \**it is currently unknown if it is detachable*
+It's a tail. \**it is currently unknown if it is detachable*